Travel and quarantine checklist

 - Monitor yourself for symptoms of COVID-19, including fever/chills, cough, sore throat and shortness of breath.

-- If you have symptoms, reach out to Quebec’s public health authority.
+- If you have symptoms, you can reach out to Quebec’s public health authority.

 - Be aware of the penalties for not following your quarantine plan once you’re in Canada.